remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 ### A Place on Earth?
 - Kentucky Author Wendell Berry |
 - Author, Professor, and Agronomist |
-- Writing evokes a strong sense of place |
 - Writes both fiction and non-fiction |
 - Topics ranging from agricultural practices and the economy, relationships and community, racism, spirituality, etc. |
 - [*The Unsettling of America*](https://books.google.com/books/about/The_Unsettling_of_America.html?id=uSk9gAktmpQC) (1977) |